martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 believe that is calling the attacker when it is in fact calling a second party.
 The second party correctly believes that it is talking to the victim.

+The same technique can be used to cause two victims to both believe they are talking to the attacker when they are talking to each other.

 In a related attack, a single call using WebRTC identity can be attacked so that it produces the same outcome.
 This attack does not require a concurrent call.